 The library contains thousands of books, magazines and publications about the textile arts.
 You can search the Catalog online.
 Although only members can check out materials, this could come in handy for school projects.
 Search the Library Catalog.

 The textile Center now offers birthday parties, featuring textile projects such as weaving, wool felting, kumihimo braiding and labs.
-Parties start at $175 for members and $195 for non-members.

 For more birthday party ideas, visit our Ultimate Guide to Birthday Parties in the Twin Cities.